julianandrews/yablocks/README.md

 ## Why yet another?

+So many status bar generators are focused around polling shell scripts.
+This is slow, resource inefficient, and for latency sensitive displays like volume meters, downright annoying.

-I wanted a status bar generator that
+I wanted a status bar generator that:

-- provided event based volume controls and network status,
 - was status bar agnostic,
-- gave good control of the output with flexible templating, and
+- could output the exact markup I wanted with conditional formatting,
-- let me avoid running half a dozen slow, resource intensive shell scripts.
+- let me avoid running half a dozen slow, resource intensive shell scripts, and

-None of the existing status bar generators quite hit all the checkboxes.
+- made it easy to implement event based data sources.

+Since it incorporates a fully featured templating engine ([Tera](https://tera.netlify.app/)), yablocks decouples data generation from display.
+This means that the same block can be used to render the data with the exact text and markup you want for for any status bar.
+This also means that you often won't need to write and run wrapper scripts around a binary just to do the formatting.

+yablocks also goes out of its way to support event based inputs like inotify based file watchers, signal watchers, and command readers.

+You can use yablocks to run a shell script every 10 seconds if you want to, but yablocks tries to make it so that you don't have to.

 ## Installation